dMARLAN/DCS-Dynamic-Weather/README.md

 - Automatically desanitizes `\Program Files\Eagle Dynamics\DCS World OpenBeta\Scripts\MissionScripting.lua`
   - Be aware of running other untrusted DCS scripts when `MissionScripting.lua` is desanitized.

-I'm a new programmer, if you notice any bugs or have any suggestions, please let me know!
-If you enjoyed this project, consider giving it a star!

-Donations are welcome :)

 [![](https://www.paypalobjects.com/webstatic/mktg/logo/pp_cc_mark_37x23.jpg)](https://www.paypal.com/paypalme/CPenarsky?country.x=CA&locale.x=en_US)